The 20 Best Books About Thailand to Read Before You Go

 11. Lonely Planet Thailand

-The classic.
-Still one of the most trusted guides out there.
+The classic, and still one of the most trusted guides out there.
 Packed with maps, budget tips, hotel options, and cultural notes.
-If you’re backpacking, island-hopping, or even just planning your first Thai massage, this one covers everything.
+Whether you’re backpacking, island-hopping, or just planning your first Thai massage, this one covers everything without making you feel like you need a travel agent.

 Lonely Planet Thailand